mgable/demo-protractor/README.md

-# sites
+# Protractor demostration

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing
+This project will demostrate the use of protractor in end to end testing the [TODOMVC application](http://todomvc.com/examples/angularjs/#/).

+### Install

+Run `npm install`.

+### Running the tests

+An internet connection is necessary to run the tests.

-Running `grunt test` will run the unit tests with karma.
+Running `protractor protractor.config.js` will run the end to end tests with protractor.

+### Documentation

+There is a companion reveal.js presentation in which this demonstration was used.
+That presentation is found at documents/index.html.